 Are you worried about seeing your child’s toes point inward as they stand or walk?
-Whether you should be depends upon the cause of toe in postioning as well as the age of your child.
+Whether you should depend upon the cause of toe in positioning as well as the age of your child.

 Pigeon toe or toe in walking is a common and often painless condition for children.
 Very often, it occurs in one or both feet in children under the age of 2.
 The condition usually corrects itself with no intervention.
 This type of pigeon toe often develops in the womb or is due to genetic birth defects, so little can be done to prevent it.
 Contrary to popular belief, there are no known shoes or orthotics that help prevent pigeon toe and no evidence to suggest that learning to walk in bare feet has any effect on the condition.

 Pigeon toe may develop in the womb and often corrects itself.

 There are three potential causes of pigeon toe:

 1. Metatarsus Varus or Metatarsus Adductus

 With metatarsus varus or metatarsus adductus, the front of the foot is angled inward giving the foot a curved, half-moon appearance.
 This type of pigeon toe is common in babies who were breech in utero or whose mothers had less amniotic fluid.
 Occasionally, there is a family history of the condition.
 Normally, the foot is able to be straightened out by a doctor or healthcare professional once the child is born with no further treatment generally being required.
 Although it’s not imperative, a parent can also gently stretch the baby’s feet a few times a day to help correct the shape.

 Internal tibial torsion refers to the inward twisting of the shin bone or the tibia.
 This twisting of the shin bone often becomes noticeable as a child first begins to walk.
 It is generally not painful, but parents of children with internal tibial torsion tend to report that their child falls frequently.
 Like metatarsus adductus, the condition often resolves without the need for therapy, bracing or casting.